A GNN surrogate to estimate the flow rate through a porous medium

 # Import required utilities

-from utils import download_file
+from utils import download_file, plotly_layout, plot_interactive_graph, plot_loss_history

 # Set logging configuration